buycycle/chatanalysis/README.md

 ## Usage
 1. Ensure your Sendbird chat logs are accessible.
 2. Define the timeframe for analysis.
-3. Define a prompt in the prompt.txt.
+3. Define a prompt in `prompt.txt`.
-4. Define a summary prompt in prmpt_summary.txt
+4. Define a summary prompt in `prompt_summary.txt`.
-3. Run the script to process the logs and query ChatGPT:
+5. Run the script to the logs and query ChatGPT:
    ```bash
    python main.py --start-date YYYY-MM-DD --end-date YYYY-MM-DD --char-limit int
    ```
-   Example for the a specific week and a sensible ChatGPT limit of 140,000 characters:
+   Example for a specific week and a sensible ChatGPT limit of 140,000 characters:
    ```bash
    python main.py --start-date 2024-10-21 --end-date 2024-10-27 --char-limit 140000
    ```
-4. The conversations will be saved in conversations, the responses in responses, and the summary in the summary log files.
+6. The conversations will be saved in `conversations`, the responses in `responses`, and the summary in the `summary` log files.
 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
 ## License
 This project is licensed under the MIT License.